1zc/CS2-Pterodactyl/README.md

 - My CS2 server's public IP address differs from the containers allocated IP, or my CS2 server is crashing due to failing to bind IP
   - Make sure you are using the correct IP address, and then try enabling "Force Outgoing IP" in the egg's configuration in your Pterodactyl Panel admin section.
   - `net_public_adr` doesn't work on CS2 at the time of writing this, so the above is a (hopefully) temporary workaround.
-- I can't enter my Steam Guard code!
-  - **Please use an account with Steam Guard disabled.**
 - What operating systems can I run my CS2 server on?
   - At the moment, it appears CS2 will run on the following without issues:
     - Ubuntu 20.04+